 Stable boundary layers also exhibit intermittent turbulence, which has been associated with a number of the above factors.
 The process results from "give-and-take" between the effects of friction and radiational cooling.
 As a stable surface layer intensifies via a radiational cooling process, it tends to decouple from air aloft, thereby reducing the effects of surface friction.
 The upper air layer responds with an acceleration in wind speed.
 Increased wind speed aloft results in an increase in mechanical turbulence and wind shear at the boundary with the stable surface layer.
 Eventually, the turbulence works into the surface layer and weakens it.
-As the inversion weakens, friction again increases, reducing winds aloft.
+As the inversion weakens, friction again increases, reducing wind speeds aloft.
 The reduced wind speeds aloft allow enhanced radiation cooling at the surface, which reintensifies the inversion and allows the process to start again.
+Tornadoes occur more frequently in Middle and West Tennessee than in East Tennessee; East Tennessee experiences tornadoes once every 3 to 6 years on average.
 Van De Weil et al. (2002) have shown that cyclical temperature oscillations up to 4°C (7°F) may result from these processes.
 Since these intermittent processes are driven primarily by large-scale horizontal wind flow and radiational cooling of the surface, ridge-and-valley terrain significantly affects these oscillations.

-Wind roses for stability and mixing depth have been compiled for all of the ORR tower sites for 2016.
-They may be viewed at http://metweb.ornl.gov/page7.htm.
+Wind roses for stability and mixing depth have been compiled for all of the ORR tower sites for 2017.
+They may be viewed here.
 The wind roses in general reveal that both unstable conditions and/or deep mixing depths are associated with less channeling of winds and that stable conditions and/or shallow mixing depths tend to promote channeled flow.
-Associated mixing height tables can be accessed at http://metweb.ornl.gov/page5.htm.
+Associated mixing height tables can be accessed here.